 Founded in 2009…

 L’Ecole started out as an afterschool program for Francophone children, but later on, had a vision of becoming a full-day bilingual school.
 In 2012, L’Ecole took a step forward and opened two classes of preschool, where students are fully immersed in the French language.

 An Award FLAM Program

 L’Ecole is the only French language school in Eastern North Carolina to have been awarded the FLAM grant by the French Government.
-The school was first awarded the grant in 2011, and will continue to receive it annually up to 2015.
+The school was awarded the grant in 2011, and continued to receive it annually until 2015.
 The main purpose of the financial assistance from FLAM organizations is to allow French children (bi-nationals included), whose parents are established in non-francophone foreign countries and who attend local schools, to have the opportunity to help the children to continue practicing the French language, and to stay in contact with the French culture through specific afterschool programs.